What is an Atrial Septal Defect?

 - Coronary sinus atrial septal defects occur when there is a hole in the wall between the coronary sinus and the left atrium.
 This is the rarest type of atrial septal defect that affects the blood flow from the heart’s vein.

-What Causes an Atrial Septal Defect in children?
+What Causes an Atrial Septal Defect?

 Atrial septal defects occur during fetal development of the heart and are present at birth.
 During the first 8 weeks after conception, the heart develops.
 If a problem occurs during this process, it may result in a hole in the atrial septum.